tsfpga/tsfpga/doc/sphinx/contributing.rst

 where X.Y.Z is your new version number.
 The script will bump the tsfpga version number and copy release notes to a new file.
-The changes will be commited and then tagged.
+The changes will be committed and then tagged.

 Push commit and tag